onnx/onnx/community/readme.md

 #### Decision making

 When it is time to formalize the work-product from a SIG, votes are taken from every contributor who participates in the SIG.
 The list of active contributors is determined by the one (or two) SIG leads to ensure that only those who have actively participated in the SIG can vote.
-At this time there is no restrictions on how many contributors from any one company can participate (and hence vote).
+At this time there is no restrictions on how many contributors from any one Member Company can participate (and hence vote).
 The Steering Committee will monitor how the community behaves and apply constraints if needed in the future.

 While most work shouldn’t require expensive coordination with other SIGs, there will be efforts (features, refactoring, etc.) that cross SIG boundaries.
 In this case, it is expected that the SIGs coordinate with each other and come to mutually agreed solutions.
 In some cases, it may make sense to form a Working Group for joint work.
 Cross-SIG coordination will naturally require more time and implies a certain amount of overhead.
 This is intentional to encourage changes to be well encapsulated whenever possible.